MiguelMorgado2/BASE-PROJECT-NPM-/api_e2e/README.md

 </details>
 <br>

+### Still on the extensions, install the follwoing:

+- Cucumber;
+- Playwright Test for VS Code;
+- Playwright Test Runner;
+- vscode-icons (optional).

 On Visual Studio Code, click on the option "Open Folder" and open the project folder you saved on the previous step.

 <details>